Public Transportation in Northern Cyprus

 | Nicosia — Kyrenia / Nicosia — Güzelyurt | around 150 TL | Price depends on distance and period |

-Prices fluctuate due to inflation and the Turkish lira exchange rate, so it is best to check current fares before traveling.
+Prices change due to inflation and the Turkish lira exchange rate, so it’s best to check the current fares before traveling.

 Glossary

-Dolmuş — a minibus/shared taxi with a fixed route and approximate schedule.
+Dolmuş — a minibus/taxi with a fixed route and approximate schedule.

-TL — Turkish Lira, the main currency used in Northern Cyprus.
+TL — Turkish Lira, the main currency for transactions in Northern Cyprus.

 Comments